In this post we’ll talk about what a social media policy is, why you might…

 Continuing education helps you stay current in the pole dance industry.
 It allows pole professionals to learn about ways to constantly improve their practice in order to provide the best care and instruction to students.
 It can also improve career satisfaction by keeping learning interesting and exciting.

 Continuing education provides an excellent opportunity for professional development.
 You are not only learning new knowledge and skills, but you are also increasing your career opportunities.
 Doing continuing education could also improve your own marketability.
 The educational activities that you partake in could and should be listed on your resume!

 Participating in continuing education also provides a great ability to network in the pole dance industry.
 When you take new workshops or seminars, you are constantly meeting new students, instructors, and business owners.
 This expands your network and creates further opportunity to learn from (or teach) other professionals as well.
 If you are a business owner, networking that arises from participating in continuing education may even help your business grow!

 Engaging in continuing education and life-long learning will strengthen our pole dance industry.
 Maintaining and increasing knowledge and skills will allow pole professionals to provide the best care and instruction to our pole dancers, thereby setting a high standard for our industry.

-The IPIA offers several opportunities and discounts for educational activities through our continuing education partners.
-Some partners are additionally certified through NASM or AFAA which can contribute to fulfilling other continuing education requirements
+The IPIA offers several opportunities and discounts for educational activities through their continuing education partners.